Table of Contents

 - Use the automated calibration feature, which produces the best image with the least amount of noise.

-I hope that you now know how Deep Sky Stacker, a popular choice for astrophotographers, can help you stack your astrophotos.
+I hope you now appreciate why Deep Sky Stacker is a popular choice for astrophotographers, and how it can help you stack your astrophotos.
 Stacking is a process that all astrophotographers need to use, so why not try using this reliable software?
-I have had some issues with Deep Sky Stacker, but it is easy to find bug fixes and solutions online because of its large user base.
+I have had some issues with the software, but it is easy to find bug fixes and solutions online because of its large user base.

 Good luck with your images!
-I’d love to get your comments below, especially if you have any advice or suggestions on how best to use this deepskystacker program.
+I’d love to get your comments below, especially if you have any advice or suggestions on how best to use this deep sky stacker program or any questions you may have